harshmeet30/copliot-hack/README.md

 # HateShield
-HateShield is a project designed to detect hate speech using advanced AI models.
-The solution leverages Python and its ecosystem of libraries to process data, train models, and make predictions.

-## Introduction

-## Features
+HateShield is a project designed to deal with text to provide sentimental analysis with confidence score, severity, key phrases along with counter narrative; and image content moderation to determining acceptance and rejection of the image.

 ## Installation